Licensed Practical Nurse Visa Sponsorship Jobs in North Dakota

 Which visa types are most common for licensed practical nurse roles in North Dakota?

-The H-1B is less common for LPN roles because the position typically requires an associate degree rather than a bachelor's, which can complicate specialty occupation classification.
+The H-1B visa is less common for LPN roles because the position typically requires an associate degree rather than a bachelor's, which can complicate specialty occupation classification.
 EB-3 immigrant visas are a more established pathway for licensed practical nurses, with employers sponsoring candidates through the PERM labor certification process.
-Some LPNs also enter on TN status if they are Canadian or Mexican nationals, provided the role meets the qualifying criteria.
+Some LPNs also enter on TN visa status if they are Canadian or Mexican nationals, provided the role meets the qualifying criteria.

 Which cities in North Dakota have the most licensed practical nurse sponsorship jobs?